Judge to hold hearing on whether Shakira's copyright accuser lied

-NEW YORK (Reuters) - A U.S. judge who ruled that pop star Shakira’s 2010 hit single “Loca” was an illegal copy of a Dominican songwriter’s work now says the songwriter may have lied on the stand and is prepared to head to Puerto Rico to sort out the truth.
+NEW YORK, May 26 (Reuters) - A U.S. judge who ruled that pop star Shakira’s 2010 hit single “Loca” was an illegal copy of a Dominican songwriter’s work now says the songwriter may have lied on the stand and is prepared to head to Puerto Rico to sort out the truth.

 U.S. District Judge Alvin Hellerstein said in federal court in Manhattan on Tuesday that new evidence presented by two Sony Corp units, the defendants in the case, have caused him to “lose trust” in the trial testimony.